 Research Opportunities: Research is encouraged and expected to be an important part of the fellow’s growth throughout the training period.
 The THNRC (Thyroid, Head and Neck Research Center) provides the fellow with a unique opportunity to investigate functional outcomes.
-The THNRC was developed with the intent of performing critical assessments of patients before and after treatment for head and neck and thyroid cancer.
 Our in-house lab studies the impact of various treatments including surgery, radiation, chemotherapy and prosthetic rehabilitation on patient’s function and quality of life.
 The research center will assess outcomes with statistical significance to guide the future of patient care in head and neck and thyroid cancer.
-The fellow will have an integral role in ongoing research performed at the THNRC.
+The fellow will play an integral role in ongoing research.
 Attendance and presentations at national meetings are encouraged and funding is available.

 - Jonathan E. Aviv, MD (Fellow 1990-91) Adjunct Professor of Otolaryngology/Head and Neck Surgery, Mount Sinai School of Medicine, New York, NY.